nus-cs2103-AY2122S2/ip/docs/README.md

 ### Feature-Add

-duke.Duke is able to add 3 types of tasks: duke.ToDo, duke.Event and duke.Deadline.
+walle.Walle is able to add 3 types of tasks: walle.ToDo, walle.Event and walle.Deadline.

 ### Feature-Mark/Unmark

-duke.Duke is able to mark and unmark tasks.
+walle.Walle is able to mark and unmark tasks.

 ### Feature-list

-duke.Duke is able to list out all currently tracked tasks.
+walle.Walle is able to list out all currently tracked tasks.

 ### Feature-Bye

-duke.Duke is able to exit.
+walle.Walle is able to exit.
 ________________________________________________________________________________________________________________________
 ##Keywords

-### `duke.ToDo` - Adds tasks of type: todo
+### `walle.ToDo` - Adds tasks of type: todo

 Adds one task of type 'todo' with following input as task name.